 Either before or during the apprenticeship, you will be required to achieve level 2 qualifications in English and mathematics prior to taking the endpoint assessment (EPA).
 You are required to achieve a suitable level of knowledge as part of your development to achieve an IPMA level D qualification, prior to your EPA.

 If the course is longer than one year the total fees are for the first year only and further fees may apply in future years.
 All fees are based on a ‘home’ learner status.
 Please contact us for information on overseas fees.

 For more information, please see our course fee disclaimers page.

 Course and Career progression

-Upon commencement, apprentices may become student members of the Association for Project Management (APM) as the first step of professional membership.
-Apprentices will be eligible for progression to associate membership upon successful completion of the apprenticeship.
+When starting your apprenticeship, you may become a student member of the Association for Project Management (APM) as the first step of professional membership.
+You will be eligible for progression to associate membership upon successful completion of the apprenticeship.
 Full membership can be attained through further experience and professional development.
-You can follow on to management courses too.

 What Happens Next